Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 > Be conservative in what you send, be liberal in what you accept (Postel's law / Robustness principle)

 [Rachel Kroll Reliability list]:
-- rollbacks need to be possible
+- rollbacks need to be possible - cf. also [AWS Recos: Ensuring rollback safety during deployments](https://aws.amazon.com/fr/builders-library/ensuring-rollback-safety-during-deployments/)
 - new states (enums) need to be forward compatible
 - more than one person should be able to ship a given binary.
 - using weak or ambiguous formats for storage will get us in trouble